mormolis/mormolis.github.io/_posts/2022-03-20-commit-things-you-learn-to-your-long-term-memmory.md

 Based on your selection, Anki will either display the flashcard again or reschedule it for tomorrow, the day after tomorrow, or after a couple of days.
 Now, if you have repeatedly rated the flashcard as good or easy the flashcard will take longer to re-appear on your deck.
 In this way, you can review hundreds of cards in less than half an hour.

 As you could tell, the difference between a classical flashcard app and Anki is that Anki will show you cards with information that you will most likely forget, so a quick refresh will extend it in your memory.
-You will find out that a flashcard might appear again after months if you have rated it as easy multiple times.
+You will find out that a flashcard might appear again after months if you have rated it easy multiple times.

 ## Things that worked for me: